Poorna-Sai-Sriharsha/News-Voyage/README.md

 ## 🤝 Contributing
 - Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major updates, open an issue first to discuss your ideas.

-Fork the repository.
-Create a new branch for your changes.
-Submit a pull request with your updates.
-For major changes, please open an issue first to discuss your ideas.